ATS Gameplay Preferences

 Steering camera rotation on reverse: set Disabled to make watching the review mirrors easier when backing

-After experimenting with several trucks, I started with 56 degrees FoV and experimented with lower values.
-Wider than I use in sim racing, because I want to view dashboard and keep the side mirrors within reasonable reach.
-Notice how the driver-side mirror is out of view When turning left the mirror comes into view, but I highly recommend setting a control to quickly look left and right.
+After experimenting with several trucks, I first started with 56 degrees FoV and later reduced to around 50 degrees.
+Wider than I use in sim racing, because I want to view dashboard.
+Notice how the driver-side mirror is out of view.
+When turning left the mirror comes into view, but I highly recommend setting a control to quickly look left and right.
 My wheel controller includes a hat-switch, so I assigned the look-left and look-right to it.
-After choosing an FoV adjust seat position and steering wheel position to improve view dashboard instruments or out the window.
-On the Peterbilt 389, notice the turn signal indicators may be hidden behind the wheel.
+I generally adjust my seat up higher, and for some cabs a bit closer, to provide better view of the road and be similar to my view seated inside a real truck.

 Consider reducing HUD elements and pop-up messages to maximize view of the road and dashboard.